TheoF-C/python-challenge/README.md

 ## PyBank

-PyBank reads through a csv file containing a companies monthly profits/losses and gives statistics on the data.
+PyBank reads through a csv file containing a companie's monthly profits/losses and gives statistics on the data.

 ```python
 Total Months: 86